parapet-io/parapet/README.md

 ### unit

-`unit` -  semantically this operator is equivalent with `Monad.unit` and obeys the same lows.
+`unit` -  semantically this operator is equivalent with `Monad.unit` and obeys the same laws.
 Having said that the following expressions are equivalent:

 ```scala
 event ~> process <-> unit ++ event ~> process